NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2015-05-12-rasters-in-R-capstone-Create-NDVI.md

 ## Background ##
 This activity will utilize the skills that you learned in the previous lessons.
+You will

-You will 1) import several rasters into R and 2) perform raster math to calculate NDVI (Normalized Difference Vegetation Index) and 3) create a color coded plot of NDVI and 4) export the NDVI file as a georeferenced tiff.
+1. Import several rasters into R
+2. Perform raster math to calculate NDVI (Normalized Difference Vegetation Index)
+3. Create a color coded plot of NDVI
+4. Export the NDVI file as a georeferenced tiff.

 <div id="objectives">
 <h3>What you'll need</h3>